School Life

 Behavior Support

 At Whittier, we try to proactively support student learning around behavior.
-We use lots of positive behavior support and focus on creating meaningful classroom communities that help students self-regulate and frequently reflect on choices.
+We use a variety of strategies and positive behavior support.
+We focus on creating meaningful classroom communities where students create positive connections with staff members and peers, develop regulation skills, reflect on the impact of their choices, and engage in restorative practices.

 Conduct and Discipline